Skip to main content

 Do I need to file NA2 if I'm only updating my address or contact information?

-Can I apply for a visa extension if my current visa is about to expire?
+Can I apply for a visa amendment to change my visa type?

 How do I choose the correct eligibility category code on NA2?

 Your eligibility category code dictates the basis for filing the NA2 form.
-It is crucial to consult the instructions tailored to your specific eligibility category prior to beginning the application process.
+It is essential to consult the instructions tailored to your specific eligibility category prior to beginning the application process.

 Do I need to provide a mailing address for NA2?